 We rode a BMW 1150 GS Adventure and we figure anyone with any dual purpose bike and with little bit or almost no off road experience should be able to ride the whole route like we did.

 The road from Knysna to Uniondale was beautiful and a highlight of the trip.
-As well as the Seweneks Poort road.
-Best accommodation was in Calitzdorp where we stayed at The Old Ticket Office and had dinner at Karoo Life, another guest house in Calitzdorp.
-Great food at reasonable prices.
-Unfortunately the Klipdrift distillery’s tours in Robertson were fully booked so we had to settle for a Klipdrift burger instead.
+So was the Seweweekspoort road.
+The best accommodation was in Calitzdorp, where we stayed at The Old Ticket Office and had dinner at Karoo Life, another guest house in Calitzdorp.
+Excellent food at reasonable prices.
+Unfortunately the Klipdrift distillery’s tours in Robertson were fully booked, so we had to settle for a Klipdrift burger.

 Petrol is available in every town.
 George and Mossel Bay have various bike dealerships and bike repair shops.